orlicekm/CsharpCourse/Lectures/Lecture07/PITCHME.md

 ---
 ## Clean Code - Error Handling
-* Thrown errors are a good thing
+* Thrown errors are good thing
 * Means that the runtime has successfully identified
   * That something in your program has gone wrong
   * Stopping function execution on the current stack